Queen-s-COMPSA/Constitution/hiring-packages/README.md

 Please take a look at the hiring package your interested in !

+Each hiring package contains the general information about the qualities of each team.
+The [Team Positions](./TeamPositions.pdf) document outlines the different positions we may be hiring for in each team.
+Please feel free to look at both all of them and apply to the team that most interests you!

-To apply for a position, fill out the form:
+To apply to a team, please fill out the form:

 [here](https://forms.gle/LfQKixPRW93b4rNT6)